HHS/OPRE-OPS/docs/adr/003-use-github-for-version-control.md

 We want to use some form of version control to track our coding work.

-We know that HHS operates a GitHub organization: https://github.com/hhs
+We know that HHS operates a GitHub organization: [HHS GitHub](https://github.com/hhs)

 We don't yet know if this organization is GitHub Enterprise or not.